Why Am I Receiving Spam Email From My Own Email Address? (2024)

 Creating a False Sense of Legitimacy

-Ever received an spam email from “yourself” claiming your account has been hacked?
-This is a classic spammer trick.
+Ever received an spam email from “yourself” claiming your account has been hacked? and you must be wondering “how am I getting a fake email from my own email address?1q” well this is a classic spammer trick.
 By spoofing your email address, they create a false sense of legitimacy and urgency.
 The goal?
 To scare you into acting impulsively, perhaps by clicking on a malicious link or even paying a ransom.

 The Simple Mechanics Behind Email Spoofing